cdot/HSAC/Compressor.md

 polled every few seconds.
 An audible alarm can be triggered if the internal temperature sensor exceeds a given limit.

+Note that we have found the DHT11 humidity sensor to be particularly unreliable, so we use manually entered values most of the time.
+Some day we should really replace it with something better (e.g. an AHT20).

 ## Filter Life Prediction

 Compressor manufacturers usually publish guidelines for the expected lifetime of the filters in their compressors.
 These normally include a
-<b>Predicted Filter Lifetime</b> *Lp* for the filter when the compressor is
+<b>Predicted Filter Lifetime</b> *Lp* for the filter (in hours) when
-run at a typical temperature (e.g. 20&deg;C).
+the compressor is run at a typical temperature
+(e.g. 20&deg;C).
 Compressor filter performance degrades significantly at higher temperatures and generally improves slightly at lower temperatures, so manufacturers usually publish a curve indicating expected filter lifetime at different temperatures.
-This is normally an exponential curve that we have found in the case of our Coltri MCH/16 can be modelled using a symmetric sigmoidal curve
+This is normally an exponential curve that we have found, in the case of our Coltri MCH/16, can be modelled fairly accurately using a symmetric sigmoidal curve

 ![equation](http://www.algebra.com/cgi-bin/plot-formula.mpl?expression=F%3DD%2B(A-D)%2F(1%2B(T%2FC)%5EB))

-where *T* is the
-temperature, *F* is a lifetime degradation factor, and *A*, *B*, *C* and *D* are constant **Coefficients**.
+where *T* is the temperature, *F* is a lifetime degradation factor, and *A*, *B*, *C* and *D* are constants.

-We can apply this degradation factor *F* to the predicted lifetime *Lp* to obtain a predicted lifetime at that temperature in hours
+We can apply this degradation factor *F* to the manufacturer's predicted lifetime *Lp* to obtain a predicted lifetime at any temperature.

 ![equation](http://www.algebra.com/cgi-bin/plot-formula.mpl?expression=Lpt%3DF*Lp)

-For a runtime of *dT* hours, we can then obtain an fraction of filter lifetime used so far.
-We then subtract that from *Lp* to get a new remaining filter life prediction *Flp*
+For a runtime of *dT* hours, we can derive a remaining filter life prediction *Flp*

 ![equation](http://www.algebra.com/cgi-bin/plot-formula.mpl?expression=Flp%3DLp-dT%2FLpt)

+This calculation is updated automatically at the end of each compressor run, providing a continuous estimate of filter life remaining.

 The default filter lifetime constants for the static compressor prediction are derived from data provided by Coltri for an MCH 16/ET,